boringops-hq/boringops-articles/articles/2025-09-17-the_six_stages_of_operational_maturity.md

 ---
 title: "Boring Is Earned: The Six Stages of Operational Maturity."
-excerpt: "Every new technology must pass through the six stages of maturity, from Ignition to Friction to Stabilization.
+excerpt: "Every new technology must pass through six stages, from Ignition to Boring.
 Boring is not the end of innovation.
-It is the inevitable destination of mastery."
+It's the inevitable destination of mastery."
 header:
   overlay_image: /assets/images/chaos_to_boring.png
   overlay_excerpt: ""